 Contents and schedule

-The workshop starts with some lectures/demos in the morning, followed by tutorials in the afternoon where participants are split in small groups and take part in a more interactive way.
-Typically we will start at 10:30 and end around 16:30.
-There will be breaks during the tutorials and a one hour break for lunch.
+The workshop starts with some lectures/demos in the morning, followed by tutorials in the afternoon.
+Typically it starts between 10:00 and 10:30 and ends 16:00 – 16:30.
+There are breaks during the tutorials and a one hour break for lunch.
+The detailed schedule can change.
+Specific training on new features can be added at some of the workshops, but the following topics are usually always included:

 Documentation:

-• Example of manual data processing: Use XDSGUI or XDSAPP to process data
+- Example of manual data processing: Use XDSGUI or XDSAPP to process data off-line

 Documentation: